 The 2012 platform contains no mention of Hamas.

 Previous platforms also contained promises to maintain Israel’s “qualitative military edge” in the region.
 The 2008 platform, for example, spoke of a “commitment which requires us to ensure that Israel retains a qualitative edge for its national security and its right to self-defense.”
 The 2012 platform mentions only that “[t]he administration has also worked to ensure Israel’s qualitative military edge in the region,” with no commitment to doing so in the future.

 The Democratic platform also eliminated its previous assertion that: "We need a government that stands up for the hopes, values, and interests of working people, and gives everyone willing to work hard the chance to make the most of their God-given potential."

-Democrats reinstate mentions of Israel and God in party platform, after public outcry:
+Democrats reinstate references to Israel and God in their party platform, after public outcry:

 The section titled "Democrats and the War on Terror" is adapted from "Party of Defeat," authored by David Horowitz and Ben Johnson and published by FrontPageMag.com on April 11, 2008.

 Since Feb 14, 2005 --Hits: 61,630,061 --Visitors: 7,024,052